armory/docs/content/en/scale-agent/_index.md

 The Agent service does outbound calls only, except for a local health check, over a single [gPRC](https://grpc.io/) connection to the Clouddriver plugin.
 The connection can be over TLS or mTLS.
 You can terminate TLS:

-1. On Clouddriver: in the case of running the Agent in Spinnaker Service mode or if declaring `spin-clouddriver-grpc` as a network load balancer.
+1. On Clouddriver: in the case of running the Armory Agent in Spinnaker Service mode or if declaring `spin-clouddriver-grpc` as a network load balancer.
 2. On a gRPC proxy that directs request to the `spin-clouddriver-grpc` service.

-The Clouddriver plugin uses the bidirectional communication channel to receive changes from Kubernetes accounts as well as send operations to the Agent service.
+The Clouddriver plugin uses the bidirectional communication channel to receive changes from Kubernetes accounts as well as send operations to the Armory Agent service.

-### Information sent by the Agent service
+### Information sent by the Armory Agent service

 The Agent service sends the following information about the cluster it is watching to the Clouddriver plugin: